Brazil Visa and Passport Requirements

-Tourist: cost varies according to nationality and is in some cases based on reciprocity.
-A tourist visa costs £28 for nationals of Australia, £52 for nationals of Canada and £128 for nationals of the USA.
+Tourist visa: cost varies according to nationality and is in some cases based on reciprocity.
+A tourist visa costs £108 for nationals of Australia, £72 for nationals of Canada and £144 for nationals of the USA.

-Business and Transit: cost varies according to nationality; contact the consulate for details.
+Business and transit visas: cost varies according to nationality; contact the consulate for details.

-Consulate (or consular section at the embassy).
-Applications made through travel agents or couriers cost an additional £16.
+Consulate (or consular section at the embassy) by appointment only.
 You cannot obtain visas at the airport or port of entry.

 All children under 18 years of age, when not accompanied by both parents, must have a valid passport (passport must be valid for at least six months) and, if children are travelling alone or accompanied by a third party, both father and mother must give their children written travel authorisation so they can enter, leave and travel within Brazil.